 Thanks to the internet, you can research the business and industry reputation of any company in your area.
-A Pensacola roofing company’s business reputation is established by its current or previous clientele.
+A Florida roofing company’s business reputation is established by its current or previous clientele.
 A company’s industry reputation is established by its business partners.

 Customer Reviews and Ratings

 When checking a roofing company’s reputation, try to conduct enough research so that you get the whole picture.
 Attempt to find feedback from well-known, objective sites.
 Some of the most common online sites to find roofing contractor reviews include:

 - Better Business Bureau

 - Angie’s List